khalidkhnz/techno-tribe/technotribe-backend/SWAGGER_GUIDE.md

 ## Overview

-The TechnoTribe backend API is fully documented using Swagger/OpenAPI 3.0.
+The TechnoTribes backend API is fully documented using Swagger/OpenAPI 3.0.
 This provides an interactive API documentation interface where you can explore, test, and understand all available endpoints.

 ## Accessing Swagger Documentation